Mmabiaa/Java_Beginner_Projects/README.md

 Here are the beginner projects included in this repository:

+1. **Banking System** - A simple console application that simulates basic banking operations such as account creation, deposits, withdrawals, and balance inquiries.
-1. **Simple Calculator** - A console application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+2. **Calculator** - A console application that performs basic arithmetic operations like addition, subtraction, multiplication, and division.
+3. **Bug Tracking System** - A basic application for tracking bugs with functionalities to add, view, and update bug reports.
-2. **Currency Converter** - Converts amounts between different currencies based on user-defined exchange rates.
+4. **Currency Converter** - Converts amounts between different currencies based on user-defined exchange rates.
-3. **Number Guessing Game** - A fun game where the user guesses a randomly generated number within a specified range.
-4. **To-Do List** - A simple console-based application to manage tasks and keep track of your to-do items.
-5. **Rock-Paper-Scissors Game** - A classic game where the user plays against the computer.
+5. **Triangle Sides Calculator** - Calculates the length of the sides of a triangle based on user input using the Pythagorean theorem.
+6. **FizzBuzz** - A classic programming challenge that prints numbers from 1 to 100, but for multiples of three prints "Fizz" instead of the number and for multiples of five prints "Buzz."
+For numbers which are multiples of both three and five, it prints "FizzBuzz."

 Feel free to explore each project’s directory for additional details and comments.